thinkful-ei-macaw/foodversity-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+FOR USER STORIES AND APP FLOW, SEE BELOW

 ## Available Scripts